steven-phun/JavaScript-Projects/README.md

 Project Difficulties

-- Learning a new language, JavaScript
+- Syntax and semantics of a new programming language, JavaScript

-- Little experience with CSS prior
+- Implementing recursive backtracking

 Developed in